 Oranges have powerful antioxidants that can ward off illness and keep your family healthy this winter.
 Have you tried offering oranges to your child and they refuse to eat it?
 This may be due to the type of orange you used.
-As an example, you may have chosen an orange that is too tart.
-Or, it may have been an orange that is too “juicy,” and your child’s oral motor skills may not be advanced enough to handle the multiple textures.
-Here are some expert tips on how to introduce an orange to your toddler.
+Some oranges are too tart, and others are too juicy for your child’s oral motor skills (which may not be advanced enough to handle multiple textures).
+Here are some expert tips on how to introduce oranges to your toddler.

 Peeling: Selecting the right type of orange is critical for success with picky eaters, and my three favorites are the navel, Valencia and blood orange.
 Regardless of the orange you present, consider peeling the orange or teaching your child how to peel without squirting the oils of the orange into their eyes.
 I’ve had a several kiddos refuse to eat an orange after being sprayed in the face!

 Navel Orange: The name and shape of the navel orange is so fun!
 When I teach children about this type of orange in feeding therapy I like to show off the “belly button” of the orange (it’s the cutest little navel!).
 Kids love that it has a belly button, and they usually start showing off their belly button too, which of course leads to tickling, laughter and then eating!